john-azzaro/CommandLine_Git_GitHub_Checklist/README.md

 <br>

 ## Pulling Upstream Changes
-   > To pull from master or branch, be in the file location and issue the command:
+   > To update the local repository with the remote repository (i.e. bring repository is up to date):
    ```
-   git pull
+   git pull origin master
    ```

 <br>